NullDev/Advent-of-Code/2024/Day_25/README.md

 So, in this example, the number of unique lock/key pairs that fit together without overlapping in any column is **`3`**.

 Analyze your lock and key schematics. **How many unique lock/key pairs fit together without overlapping in any column?**

+---

+## --- Part Two ---

+You and The Historians crowd into the office, startling the Chief Historian awake!
+The Historians all take turns looking confused until one asks where he's been for the last few months.

+"I've been right here, working on this high-priority request from Santa!
+I think the only time I even stepped away was about a month ago when I went to grab a cup of coffee..."

+Just then, the Chief notices the time.
+"Oh no!
+I'm going to be late!
+I must have fallen asleep trying to put the finishing touches on this **chronicle** Santa requested, but now I don't have enough time to go visit the last 50 places on my list and complete the chronicle before Santa leaves!
+He said he needed it before tonight's sleigh launch."

+One of The Historians holds up the list they've been using this whole time to keep track of where they've been searching.
+Next to each place you all visited, they checked off that place with a **star**.
+Other Historians hold up their own notes they took on the journey; as The Historians, how could they resist writing everything down while visiting all those historically significant places?

+The Chief's eyes get wide.
+"With all this, we might just have enough time to finish the chronicle!
+Santa said he wanted it wrapped up with a bow, so I'll call down to the wrapping department and... hey, could **you** bring it up to Santa?
+I'll need to be in my seat to watch the sleigh launch by then."

+You nod, and The Historians quickly work to collect their notes into the final set of pages for the chronicle.